-There are many ancient Xiangqi manuals.
+There are many ancient Xiangqi manuals that are still extant.
 These are an integral part of the cultural heritage of the Chinese.
-They reflect the wisdom of our ancestors.
-Basically, most of the ancient Xiangqi manuals can be divided into 2 types : books on openings and books on various endgames or midgames which are the equivalent of today’s endgame compositions ( the term "endgame composition" was only coined a few decades ago).
-I believe there should be more such Xiangqi manuals and indeed, there are only passages or remnants of some of the books.
-But unfortunately, maybe some of these priceless heritage were destroyed during the various wars or simply lost in the sands of time.
+They reflect the wisdom of the Chinese forefathers.
+Basically, most of the ancient Xiangqi manuals can be divided into 2 types: books on openings and books on various endgames or midgames which are the equivalent of today’s endgame compositions ( the term "endgame composition" was only coined a few decades ago).
+I believe there should be more of these Xiangqi manuals.
+Unfortunately, many of these priceless cultural gems were destroyed during the various wars or simply lost in the sands of time.

 Why devote an entire section to ancient manuals?
 Wouldn't it be more practical to study contemporary Xiangqi?
 The following are the reasons why: